urho3d/urho3d/Readme.txt

 Mac OS X.

 2) For Visual Studio, open Urho3D.sln and build the configuration(s) you like.
-For gcc, execute make (by default, cmake_gcc.sh specifies to make a Release build.)
+For gcc, execute make (by default, cmake_gcc.sh specifies to make a RelWithDebInfo build.)

 The build process will also compile models and shaders from the Source_Asset directory into Bin/Data/Models & Bin/Data/Shaders.
 On Windows & Direct3D9,